 Clear Some Space In Your Kitchen Cupboards

 Buffet tables can also act as overflow storage for your kitchen – and not just for stuff you use to entertain.
-We’ve all got a few things in our kitchen that take up more space than we’d like and see less use than we’d like, but that we’re reluctant to get rid of: specialized appliances (like my ice cream maker and waffle iron), lemonade pitchers that get stowed off-season, oversized tupperware or baked-good-transport containers, and so on.
+We’ve all got a few things in our kitchen that take up more space than we’d like and see less use than we’d like, but that we’re reluctant to get rid of.
+Specialized appliances, pitchers that get stowed off-season, oversized tupperware, and baked-good-transport containers are all big offenders.
 These things can take up an obnoxious amount of space in your kitchen.
 Shunting them into a buffet cabinet in your dining room gets them out of your way, but lets you keep them both cleaner and more accessible than if you packed them away for long-term storage somewhere like the basement.

-Use A Buffet As A Wine Rack (Or Even A Full Bar)
+Use A Buffet Table As A Wine Rack (Or Even A Full Bar)